Crypto137/MHServerEmu/docs/SetupAdvanced.md

 ## Setting Up In-Game Store and News

-The client an embedded web browser for some of its UI panels.
+The client uses an embedded web browser for some of its UI panels.
 MHServerEmu provides some options that allow you to make use of this feature.

 1. Copy the [mhgame_store_home](./../assets/store/mhgame_store_home/) folder provided in this repository to `Apache24\htdocs`.